deepnlpf/site/docs/guide.md

         2 The author of a keygen uses a disassembler to look at the raw assembly code.
         3 The child was carefully wrapped and bound into the cradle by means of a cord.
         4 The system as described above has its greatest application in an arrayed configuration of antenna elements.
-        5 The student association is the voice of the undergraduate student population of the State University of New York at Buffalo.
+        5 The student association is the vpath_oice of the undergraduate student population of the State University of New York at Buffalo.

 You must use the command: ```python deepnlpf --savecorpus <path_dir_corpus> >``` by passing the path of your corpus directory as an argument, as per the example below.

-    $ deepnlpf --savecorpus /home/user/corpus/aclImdb
+    $ deepnlpf --savecorpus /home/$user/path_corpus/aclImdb

     corpus: aclImdb
     ├── train: